Northern Territory Football League: Radio

 During the 2014/15 season, one premier league match was broadcast on ABC Local Radio, the match was either the late or early Saturday game and was an alternate match to the TV-broadcast game.
-In 2017/18, ABC will continue to broadcast one game a week on the digital radio frequency 105.7FM with a commentary team including Dominic McCormack, Natasha Medbury and Kieran Davis.
+In 2017/18, ABC continued to broadcast one game a week on the digital radio frequency 105.7FM with a commentary team including Dominic McCormack, Natasha Medbury and Kieran Davis.
+Starting in the 2021/22 season, SEN started radio broadcasts for some NTFL Premier League games.

 Internet

 Internet broadcasting commenced through YouTube during the 2012/2013 season, followed by its inclusion on the ABC iView on-demand service the 2013/2014 season which uses the recordings taken from the match day broadcast.
 The TV broadcast match was simulcast live on ABC Grandstand on YouTube during the 2014/15 season.
+In the 2024/25 season, the AFLNTv YouTube channel live streams some games (excluding Men's Premier League) and posts highlights of broadcast games.

 Attendance

 The NTFL attracts strong local crowds.
 The 2005 Grand final attracted a crowd of over 5,000 people.
 One of the biggest crowds was the 2010/11 Grand Final between St Mary's and Wanderers, with the Wanderers prevailing with a 28-point win, which attracted an over 9,000 crowd.